Depicus/rabbitmq-nodejs-queue-check/README.md

 }));
 ```

-Any questions feel free to tweet [@depicus](https://www.twitter.com/depicus) or file an issue.
+Any questions feel free to file an issue.